Ronald Dominique: Exposure

 In November 2006, Dominique came under police suspicion after Ricky Wallace, a resident of Bayou Blue, reported that Dominique had lured him to his trailer in mid-2006 with an offer to share drugs and have sex with a girl.
 After Wallace entered the trailer, according to his testimony, Dominique tried to convince him that his girlfriend enjoyed bondage, offering to tie Wallace up.
 Ricky refused, and soon after he was allowed to leave.
-His testimony was questioned at first because he was a drug addict and had repeatedly lied in the past, but nevertheless Dominique was questioned by police.
+His testimony was questioned at first; nevertheless, Dominique was questioned by police.
 While he was held at the station, Dominique agreed to donate a blood sample.

 Over the next week, DNA testing matched Dominique's profile with that of the elusive killer who had left behind semen traces on the bodies of Oliver LeBanks and Manuel Reed, resulting in an arrest warrant.
 On December 1, 2006, Dominique was arrested at a homeless shelter.
-After said arrest, he told police that he knew it was a matter of time before he was captured, and so he had moved out of his sister's house in order not to inconvenience her.
+After said arrest, he told police that he knew it was a matter of time before he was captured, so he had moved out of his sister's house in order not to inconvenience her.

-Once at the police station, Dominique expressed his desire to cooperate with investigators, readily confessing to 23 murders, describing them in details only known to the officers.
-As a result, charges were brought against him, but despite his confession Dominique refused to admit guilt in the attacks.
-He stated that most of his victims, due to their addictions and other factors, voluntarily agreed to be tied, handcuffed, and treated in similar manners, since they wanted to earn money.
+Once at the police station, Dominique expressed his desire to cooperate with investigators and readily confessed to 23 murders, describing them with details known to only officers.
+As a result, charges were brought against him.
+Despite his confession, Dominique refused to admit guilt in the attacks.
+He stated that many of his victims had voluntarily agreed to be tied, handcuffed, and treated similarly since they wanted to earn money.
 If the potential victim refused to do so, he let them go without harming them.

-Concerning motive, Dominique claimed that he wanted to get rid of any witnesses, as he was unwilling to serve a prison sentence again.
-According to him, after his 1996 arrest for rape, he was strongly impacted, allegedly remaining in constantly negative emotional states and even began to show symptoms of a mental disorder.
+Concerning his motive, Dominique claimed that he wanted to get rid of any witnesses as he was unwilling to serve a prison sentence again.
+According to him, after his 1996 arrest for rape, he was strongly impacted, allegedly remaining in constantly negative emotional states, and even began to show symptoms of a mental disorder.